ARM-software/coresight-wire-protocol/README.md

 * rddi: RDDI header files

 * rddi-memap_cswp: RDDI MEM-AP library
   Implements the RDDI MEM-AP to interface with the debugger and uses CSWP client libraries to communicate with the CSWP server.
+It also contains sample debug config XML files for USB and TCP (e.g. this is where the IP address and network port are configured).
+These need to be specified inside ds/probes.xml, and are subsequently parsed by the rddi-memap_cswp implementation (see env.cpp).
    * py_test: Simple python RDDI MEM-AP integration app.
+   * debug_config_usb.xml: Debug connection configuration file for USB (USB vendor and product ID)
+   * debug_config_tcp.xml: Debug connection configuration file for TCP (IP address and TCP port)

-* rddi_streaming_trace: RDDI Streaming Trace library
-  Implements the RDDI Streaming Trace to interface with the debugger and uses USB commands to communicate with the Linux kernel ETR streaming trace drivers.
+* rddi_streaming_trace: RDDI Streaming Trace library (USB only) Implements the RDDI Streaming Trace to interface with the debugger and uses USB commands to communicate with the Linux kernel ETR streaming trace drivers.
   * streaming_trace_capture: An example application that uses the RDDI Streaming Trace interface to capture and store trace data.

 * target
   * cswp_server: Linux based example server for the CSWP protocol.
-  Uses USB FunctionFS to send and receive data and the cswp/server library is used to process the received commands.
-Implements access to the kernel CoreSight devices and system memory.
+  Uses USB FunctionFS, or TCP Berkeley sockets, to send and receive data.
+The cswp/server library is used to process the received commands.
+The example implements access to the kernel CoreSight devices and system memory.

 * drivers: Linux and Windows drivers for the example USB interfaces.

 * usb_client: USB abstraction library with Windows and Linux implementations.
   This provides tools such as rddi_streaming_trace and rddi-memap_cswp with a platform neutral interface to USB devices.

+* tcp_client: TCP abstraction library with Windows and Linux implementations.
+  This provides tools such as rddi-memap_cswp with a platform neutral interface to TCP devices.

 ## Build